Testing turbulent closure models with convection simulations: Models and methods

+cf. also \eqref{eq:Uxy2}, \eqref{eq:thet2}.
+As a consequence of the chosen average, spatial derivatives vanish and the continuity equation is satisfied automatically.
+The system \eqref{eq:Uxy} does not invoke the Reynolds stress tensor $\rij=\mean{u_i u_j}$, the turbulent heat flux, $\meanF_i=\mean{\theta u_i}$ or the temparature variance $\meanQ=\mean{\theta^2}$ and is therefore closed.
+As it is homogeneous, its solutions vanish if the initial conditions do so, but as it possesses unstable solutions, it is necessary to suppress them explicitly in the DNS.

-Evolution equations for the Reynolds stress and turbulent heat flux can be derived from the equations for the turbulent quantities $\uvec$ and $\theta$, see Appendix~\ref{app:eq}.
-In doing so one comes inevitably across higher-order correlations of $u_i$ and $\theta$.
-The essential step of the closure procedure as proposed in GOMS10 consists then in replacing these correlations by aggregates of second-order correlations, more specifically, of the quantities $\meanRR$ and $\meanFF$ themselves.
-In an analogous way, some second-order correlations which cannot directly be expressed by the components of $\meanRR$ and $\meanFF$, or $\meanQ$ are modelled.
+Evolution equations for the Reynolds stress and turbulent heat flux can be derived from the equations for the fluctuating quantities $\uvec$ and $\theta$, see Appendices~\ref{app:eq} and \ref{app:eq0}.
+In doing so one comes inevitably across higher-order correlations of $\uvec$ and $\theta$.
+The essential step of the closure procedure as proposed in GOMS10 consists then in replacing these correlations by aggregates of second-order correlations, more specifically, of the quantities $\meanR_{ij}$ and $\meanF_i$ themselves.
+In an analogous way, some second-order correlations which cannot directly be expressed by the components of $\meanRR=\{\meanR_{ij}\}$ and $\meanFF=\{\meanF_i\}$ are modelled.
+In order to obtain a closed system, an additional equation for $\meanQ$ is needed which can be derived using Eq.~\eqref{eq:bou3} and which is also subjected to the closure procedure.
 The details can again be found in Appendix~\ref{app:eq}.
-In their final form the closed set of equations reads
+Finally, the closed set of equations reads

-where $\meanR =\rxx+\ryy+\rzz$ is the trace of $\meanRR$, $\meanQ=\mean{\theta^2}$ is the temperature variance, $C_{1,2,6,7,\nu,\nu\chi,\chi}$ are the model parameters and $L$ is a characteristic length scale, here taken to be the distance to the closest boundary, $L=\min(z,d-z)$.
-Hence, the closure terms are explicitly position dependent.
-In order to obtain a closed system of equations, \eqref{eq:Uxy}--\eqref{eq:clof} have to be completed by an additional one for $\meanQ$ which can be derived using Eq.~ (\ref{eq:bou2}).
-With a closure applied in the same way as for $\meanRR$ and $\meanFF$, it can be written as